KnudsenMorten/ClientInspectorV2/README.md

 * can convert source objects based on CIM or PS objects into PSCustomObjects/array
 * can add relevant information to each record like UserLoggedOn, Computer, CollectionTime

-ClientInspector supports to include the Powershell functions in various ways:

 You can download latest version here:

 [AzLogDcringestPS (Github)](https://github.com/KnudsenMorten/AzLogDcrIngestPS)